Credit Card Interest Rates: Fixed Rate vs. Variable Rate

 - You’ve just completed a debt management program.

 If your credit card has a fixed interest rate, your rate cannot increase within the first year of opening our account unless it's for one of the reasons listed above.

 Before your credit card issuer can raise your interest rate, they must give you 45-days advance notice before the increase becomes effective.
-Once you receive the interest rate increase notification, you're allowed to opt-out of the interest rate increase.
-Opting-out gives you a chance to repay your balance at the old interest rate.
+Once you receive the interest rate increase notification, you're allowed to opt-out of the interest rate increase and pay off your balance at the old interest rate.
+If you don't opt out, the new interest rate is automatically applied.

 What’s Different About a Variable Interest Rate?